mins-verse/mins-verse.github.io/_news/announcement_5.md

 related_posts: false
 ---

-Successfully defended the dissertation titled "Exploring Collaboration with an Intelligent Virtual Agent."
+Successfully have defended the dissertation titled "Exploring Collaboration with an Intelligent Virtual Agent."